ALEXANDRA ROAD'S LEIGHTON HOUSE - A REVISIT

 How did Leighton House become associated with Lillie?

-It is a long story - and a controversial one at that; not least because legends, gossip and rumours cannot always be proved beyond a doubt; and inferences made from leases, electoral registers, census records and such paraphernalia, do not always prove conclusive.
+It is a long story and a controversial one at that; not least because legends, gossip and rumors cannot always be proved beyond a doubt; and inferences made from leases, electoral registers, census records and such, do not always prove conclusive.

-In May 2021, a couple of local historiansapparently unable to find Lillie's name on any record they had come across, presumed the house's association with her was a ruse: a myth concocted in 1965 by a resident "Greek actress" to try and prevent its demolition (...)
+In May 2021, unable to find Lillie Langtry's name on any record they had come across, local historians assumed the house's association with Lillie was a ruse - a myth concocted in 1965 by a resident "Greek actress" to try and prevent its demolition - if you believed that!

 The Press nescient of the flaws in their research, bought into it and headlines followed but, as Oscar Wilde could have told them: "The truth is rarely pure and never simple."

-Professor Jane Ridley in "Bertie - A Life of Edward VII", p.
-212
+Prof. Jane Ridley in "Bertie - A Life of Edward VII", p.21

-☼ In fact, as a married woman living in the Victorian era, Lillie would not have been in a position to buy or rent Leighton House, or any other house for that matter - not until The Married Women’s Property Act was passed in 1882.
-In the interim, arrangements had to be made.
+It is also important to bear in mind, that as a married woman living in the Victorian era, Lillie would not have been in a position to buy or rent Leighton House, or any other house for that matter, not until The Married Women’s Property Act was passed in 1882 - before then, arrangements had to be made (...)

 The question remains: